magnatronus/flutter-devicelocale/example/README.md

 # devicelocale_example

-Demonstrates how to use the devicelocale plugin.
+Demonstrates how to use the devicelocale plugin for iOS, Android and Web

 ## Getting Started